so1n/rap/README.md

 server.register(demo2, group='new-correlation_id')    # Register and set the groups to be registered server.register(demo2, group='root', is_private=True)  # Register and set the correlation_id to be registered, and set it to private
 ```
-For clients, it is recommended to use `client.register` instead of `client.call`, `client.raw_call`.
+For clients, it is recommended to use `client.register` instead of `client.invoke`, `client.raw_invoke`.
 `client.register` uses Python syntax to define function names, arguments, parameter types, and return value types,
-It allows the caller to call the function as if it were a normal function, and the function can be checked through tools using the TypeHint feature.
+It allows the caller to invoke the function as if it were a normal function, and the function can be checked through tools using the TypeHint feature.
 Note: When using `client.register`, be sure to use `async def ... `.
 ```Python
 from typing import AsyncIterator